Tom Blanchard: New York Giants (1971-1973)

+New Orleans Saints (1974-1978)

-After being released by the Giants, Blanchard was signed by the Saints one game into the 1974 season after the Saints waived their opening day punter Donnie Gibbs after he fumbled a snap leading to the Saints to lose their first game of the season.
-He established himself as one of the more dependable punters in the league, topping the list for the most punts by a Saints punter all-time.
-Blanchard was apart of the 1974 NFC All Pro 2nd team.
+Blanchard's tenure in New Orleans was essentially his best period in the NFL.
+After being released by the Giants, Blanchard was signed by the Saints for one game in the 1974 season after the Saints waived their opening-day punter, Donnie Gibbs, following a fumbled snap that contributed to the team’s first loss of the season.
+He went on to establish himself as one of the league's more dependable punters, eventually topping the list for the most punts by a Saints punter all-time.
+Blanchard was a member of the 1974 NFC All-Pro 2nd team.
 Over his four seasons with New Orleans, he posted some of the best numbers of his career.
-He kicked a 71 yard punt in 1974, which was the longest of any punter that season.
-In 1975 he led the NFL with 3776 punting yards and in 1976 he led the NFL with 101 punts.
-In 1977 he threw a 3 yard, touchdown pass to Elois Grooms, a defensive end, on a fake field goal.
-In his 5 years with the Saints, he averaged 41.4 yards per punt, punted 447 times, and threw a passing touchdown.
+In 1974, he recorded a 71-yard punt, the longest by any punter that season.
+In 1975, he led the NFL with 3,776 punting yards, and in 1976, he led the league with 101 punts.
+In 1977, he threw a 3 yard, touchdown pass to Elois Grooms, a defensive end, on a fake field goal.
+Over his five years with the Saints, he averaged 41.4 yards per punt, punted 447 times, and threw one passing touchdown.

+Tampa Bay Buccaneers (1979-1981)

-He was traded by the Saints to the Buccaneers for a draft pick before the 1979 season after the Saints drafted placekicker Russell Erxleben, who was also able to punt, in the first round of the 1979 NFL draft.
+He was traded by the Saints to the Buccaneers for a draft pick before the 1979 season, after the Saints drafted placekicker Russell Erxleben, who was also able to punt, in the first round of the 1979 NFL draft.
 Blanchard said, "I was kind of nervous," going into the first game of the season which was against the Saints.
-Tampa Bay, an expansion team in 1974 who had struggled in recent years, had put together an impression 1979 season, making the playoffs.
-He averaged 39.5 yards per punt, and a season long of 64 yards in the season, punting 92 times.
-The 1980 season would be Blanchard's last full season, the team struggled down to a 5-10-1 record, he punted 87 times and averaged 39.3 yards per punt, with a 58 yarder his longest.
-The 1981 season turned out to be his final in the NFL, he entered this year strong, opening the season with a career personal best 47 yards per punt in Week 1 against the Minnesota Vikings.
-But in Week 2 against the Kansas City Chiefs, a bad snap on 4th down resulted in Blanchard having to attempt a scramble with the ball, multiple defenders wrapped him up in the tackle.
-This play appeared to leave him shaken, and he fumbled later in the 4th quarter.
-It is not official he was injured in Week 2, as he continued to play in Week 3, but that would be his last, in his final game he punted 5 times for just 181 yards, 36.2 average.
-Blanchard was officially ruled with a strained hamstring on the injury report, and soon after while recovering, was waived by the Bucs on October 20th, 1981, with Larry Swider taking his job in the interim.
+Tampa Bay, an expansion team from 1976 that had struggled in recent years, put together an impression 1979 season, and made the playoffs.
+Blanchard averaged 39.5 yards per punt, with a season long of 64 yards, punting 92 times.

+The 1980 season would be Blanchard's last full season.
+The team struggled to a 5-10-1 record, and he punted 87 times, averaging 39.3 yards per punt, with a longest of 58 yarder.
+The 1981 season proved to be his final in the NFL.
+He opened the season strong, posting a career personal best average of 47 yards per punt in Week 1 against the Minnesota Vikings.
+However, in Week 2 against the Kansas City Chiefs, a bad snap on 4th down forced Blanchard to attempt a scramble with the ball, and multiple defenders wrapped him up in the tackle.
+This play appeared to leave him shaken, and he later fumbled in the 4th quarter.
+It is not official that he was injured in Week 2, as he continued to play in Week 3, but that game would be his last.
+In his final appearance, he punted 5 times for just 181 yards, a 36.2-yard average.
+Blanchard was later listed with a strained hamstring on the injury report, and soon after, while recovering, he was waived by the Buccaneers on October 20th, 1981, with Larry Swider taking his job in the interim.